cxj05h/Autocorrector4u/README.md

 # Obsidian Autocorrector Plugin

+Finally, at your service, saving you tens of thousands of SHIFT keypresses.
-Enhance your writing in Obsidian with the Autocorrector Plugin, which automatically corrects common typos and capitalization errors.
+Please enjoy this plugin which automatically corrects common typos and capitalization errors (referring only to the laziness in not pressing shift).
 Easily toggle this feature on or off with a shortcut.

 ## Features